By Ruby Bolaria

 “How does race and gender change the situation?
 What if it was a homeless person or an elderly person intervening?”
 Gutierrez asked.

-The exercise brought to life the various dimensions and challenges when thinking about transit safety, gender and race.
+The exercises brought to life the various dimensions and challenges when thinking about transit safety, gender and race.
 In every scenario people offered their own personal stories that mirrored the examples.
 People shared their feelings of fear, how they overcame potentially dangerous situations and were glad to see examples of what to do in these situations.

 As someone who has never owned a car and has relied on taking public transit throughout my life, living and working in major cities including San Francisco, Chicago, Boston, New York and Washington D.C., all these situations hit close to home.
 I understood the decision-making process that goes through your mind when you’re in a precarious situation late at night.